mendhak/mendhak.github.io/_posts/2019-08-01-keeagent-with-wsl.md

 ### Tell WSL to use it

 You will then need to tell WSL to talk to the weasel-pageant.
-In WSL, add the following lines to `~/.bash_profile`, remember to adjust `weaselpath` to match the directory where you extracted weasel-pageant.
+In WSL, add the following lines to `~/.bash_profile`, remember to modify `weaselpath` to match the directory where you extracted weasel-pageant.

 ```bash